Frequently Asked Questions

 Will the Fund deduct my medical aid or any other contributions from my monthly pension?

-The option to become an in-fund living annuitant is available to all members at retirement.
-However, if you have already chosen to take a cash retirement benefit and/or you have opted to buy a pension outside the Fund, you cannot at a later stage return to exercise this option.
-The decision to enter the Fund’s living annuity must be part of the benefit payment instruction at retirement.
+However, if you have already chosen to take a cash retirement benefit and/or to buy a pension outside the Fund, you will not be able to return to exercise this option at a later stage.
+The decision to enter the Fund’s living annuity must be part of the benefit payment instruction upon retirement from the Fund.

-Every month you will receive a pension statement reporting your gross pension and relevant deductions.
+Every month, you will receive a pension statement reporting your gross pension and relevant deductions.

-Once a year you will receive:
+Once a year, you will receive:

-• a projecton statement
+• a projection statement;

-• a drawdown communication to elect your annual drawdown rate (customised option)
+• a drawdown communication to elect your annual drawdown rate (customised option);

-• a benefit statement explaining your benefits
+• a benefit statement explaining your benefits; and

-From time to time
+From time to time:

 You can also expect to receive ad hoc communication about investments.